jrtaylor71/hestiapi-bananapi-m4-zero-automation/README.md

+This repo was setup to configure a bananapi m4 zero has a hestiapi.
+This is a work in progress!!!

 # Overview
 This repo is intended to help developers and administrators who want to write a script to automatically set up a raspberry pi.
 The real target audience are